quachphuongbinh/Portfolio/README.md

 __SQL databases__
   * can write complex requests using subqueries
   * familiar with the use of aliases and wildcards
-  * know the difference between joins and unions and can use them in queries

-__Python fundamentals__
-  * can write simple functions and algorithms
-  * know when to use for and while
-  * able to comprehend easy codes

 ## Courses